 If we work together, I'm the one who answers the phone, handles the work, and stays focused on your projects.

-I'm a solid designer and I know web technologies.
-I know how to combine a beautiful front-end design that works for your users with efficient back-end coding.
-I have the ability to manage the design process from conception to completion.
-For me, the mental workout of solving complex problems is fun — a great experience, and I always love implementing my extensive development skills.
+I know web technologies.
+I know how to combine a beautiful front-end design (that drives users to take your desired actions) with efficient back-end coding — plus the ability to manage the development process from conception to completion.
 No two projects are the same and finding the right recipe for success is very exciting.
-Simply banging out a seductive visual design doesn’t count as a job well done in my eye.
-Politely put, I've built a mature product management culture that results in the best bang for your buck.

 I communicate well.
 I'm not a scary, anti-social developer; I've met with and won over difficult customers and co-workers.
 I've given presentations to both technical and nontechnical audiences.
 I pay attention to grammar and spelling in my e-mails, and I'm diplomatic when dealing with difficult situations.

-In life and at work, I'm friendly, mellow, calm under stress, and really hard to offend.
+In life and at work, I'm friendly, mellow, calm under pressure, and really hard to offend.
 I am explicitly non-religious about languages, editors, and indentation styles.
 I hang out with current and former co-workers, and we don't just talk about work.
-I'm enthusiastic and passionate about interesting projects and producing high quality work.

-I've had massive success through forming long-term client /agency relationships, which has meant that about 70% of all new business has been through referrals.
+I've had massive success through forming long-term client and agency relationships, which has meant that about 70% of all new business has been through referrals.